stockmind/gpd-pocket-ubuntu-respin/README.md

 Let it run, it will take a while.
 When it's done you can find the kernel zipped in ```destination/``` folder of this repository.

+If you want to customize the .config flags edit the file in `kernel/.config` of this repository and launch kernel build script.
+Configuration will be copied over the Hans one before building.

 If you want to build kernel using the original .config file provided by Hans instead of the one provided in this repository run the script with `keepconfig` argument:
 ```
 ./docker-build-kernel.sh keepconfig